byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 - Combine all liquids starting with 250ml of warm water.

-- Pour over the absorbant material so that when squeezed together some of it holds but no liquid comes out.
+- Pour over the absorbent material so that when squeezed together some of it holds but no liquid comes out.
 Add more water if needed.

 - Seal in a bag or use a bucket and put a bag over it and then a lid, NO Air or as little as possible.
 Seal and ferment for 10 - 14 days.

 - Sniff test, the bokashi should smell a little like apple cider vinegar.
 Its ready to use!
 For long term storage, lay the fermented sawdust out on shallow trays and dry in the shade.
 Once dry it can be stored in containers.

-*Voila "Bokaski Bran"*
+*Voila "Bokashi Bran"*

 #### *Making Serum = E/M*